chochain/eforth/README.md

 ### WASM

-For multi-threading to work, browser needs to receive Cross-Origin policies [here for detail](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Cross-Origin-Opener-Policy) in the response header.
-A Python script *~/tests/cors.py* is provided to solve the issue.
-The same needed to be provided if you use other web server.

     > ensure you have Emscripten (WASM compiler) installed and configured
     > or, alternatively, you can utilize docker image from emscripten/emsdk
     > type> make wasm
     > type> python3 tests/cors.py        # supports COOP
     > from your browser, open http://localhost:8000/tests/eforth.html

+Note: For multi-threading to work, browser needs to receive Cross-Origin policies [here for detail](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Cross-Origin-Opener-Policy) in the response header.
+A Python script *~/tests/cors.py* is provided to solve the issue.
+The same needed to be provided if you use other web server.

 ### ESP32

-Most ESP32 are dual-core.
-However core0 is dedicated to WiFi and FreeRTOS house keeping.
-Forth tasks will be tied to core1 only.
-So, multi-threading is possible but no performance gain.
-Actually, singled-threaded v4.2 does a bit better.

     > ensure your Arduino IDE have ESP32 libraries installed
     > update ESP32 compiler.optimization flags in ~/hardware/platform.txt to -O3 (default -Os)